 Stay Informed: L.A.
 County Wildfire Updates and Resources

 Here is a list of resources we compiled to support those impacted by the L.A.
 County wildfires.
 We're no longer updating this page.
-For the latest updates, please visit First 5 LA's Wildfire Recovery Resources.
+For the latest updates, sign up for the Wildfire Updates newsletter from LAist, PBS SoCal, KCRW, and CalMatters.
+Also see First 5 LA's Wildfire Recovery Resources.

 L.A.
 County-Specific Updates